francescogerardomarra/its/modulo26/4_security.md

 With `NEVER`, Spring Security will not create a new session, but if a session already exists, it will be reused for authentication and authorization.

 #### `SessionCreationPolicy.STATELESS`

-When using `SessionCreationPolicy.STATELESS`, Spring Security will **never** create a session, and it will also **never** use an existing session.
-Every request must be independently authenticated without relying on any session state.
+When using `SessionCreationPolicy.STATELESS`, Spring Security will **neither create** nor **use** a session.

-This approach is ideal for stateless authentication mechanisms such as **Basic Authentication**, **Bearer Tokens**, or any API-based authentication, ensuring that the server remains completely stateless.
+Every request must contain all the necessary authentication information (e.g., credentials), because Spring Security will **not** rely on any session state.
+Even if the client sends a valid session cookie (like `JSESSIONID`), Spring Security will ignore it.

-- **No Session Creation**: Sessions are never created.
+- **No Session Creation**: Spring Security will not create a session.
-- **No Session Reuse**: Even if the client sends a `JSESSIONID` cookie, it will be ignored.
+- **No Session Reuse**: Spring Security will not use an existing session.
-- **Stateless Authentication**: Each request must provide all necessary authentication credentials.
+- **Authentication Requirements**: Every request must be independently authenticated.

-This behavior ensures maximum scalability and security for REST APIs and other stateless services.

 ```java
 @Override